-From the Art Deco district to Art Basel, one of the biggest Miami events, Magic City is an art lover's paradise.
+From the Art Deco district to Art Basel Miami Beach, one of the biggest Miami events, Magic City is an art lover's paradise.
 But the gallery scene is just one side of the city’s art world.
 Wynwood Walls—an ever-evolving homage to graffiti and street art in all its various forms—is another.
 Explore photos of some of the most striking murals in this outdoor gallery, by artists like Shepard Fairey and Ryan McGinness.

 Created by The Date Farmers, a pair of US-born Mexican artists whose stylistic influences take in graffiti, Catholicism, traditional revolutionary posters, sign painting, and even a dash of Hollywood glamor.
 This mural utilizes one of their trademark characters: the barrel-chested man with crosshatched features.